Middlebrook, New Jersey

-Middlebrook is an unincorporated community within the borough of Bound Brook in Somerset County, New Jersey.
+Middlebrook is an unincorporated community within the borough of Bound Brook in Somerset County, in the U.S. state of New Jersey.
 It is named after the Middle Brook, a tributary of the Raritan River, on the western side of the community.
 The early-18th-century Old York Road, connecting Philadelphia to New York City, passed through here.

 History

 On May 4, 1681, a group of investors purchased from two Raritans, Konackama and Queromak, land bounded by the Raritan River, the Bound Brook, and the Middle Brook to the mountains for one hundred pounds, paid in goods.
 On September 25, 1683, Thomas Codrington, one of the original group, was apportioned 877 acres of this tract and built a house here, which he called Rackawackhana.

 After the Battle of Bound Brook on April 13, 1777, General George Washington moved the Continental Army from its winter encampment at Morristown to the Middle Brook valley between the First and Second Watchung Mountains, now called Washington Valley, protected by positions on the Middlebrook Heights, the First Watchung ridge north of Middlebrook.
 This first Middlebrook encampment lasted from May 28 to July 2, 1777.